 Parkland provides an abundance of clinical situations for teaching purposes with approximately 400,000 patient visits per year.
 Parkland is the main provider of care to underserved minorities where 50 percent of patients are African American, 40 percent are Hispanic, and 10 percent are Caucasian.
 Surgical cases are performed in the main operating room on the Parkland campus.

-In 2015, Dallas County will open a new 2.1 million-square-foot hospital located in a park-like campus on the northeast corner of Harry Hines Boulevard and Medical District Drive, just across the street from the current hospital.
-The new Parkland Memorial Hospital will have 862 single-patient rooms with an abundance of natural light.
-Each zone-designed room will include a vision panel that looks into the hallway visually “connecting” the patient with caregivers.
+On August 20, 2015, Dallas County opened a new 2.1 million-square-foot hospital located in a park-like campus on the northeast corner of Harry Hines Boulevard and Medical District Drive, just across the street from the old hospital.
+Parkland Memorial Hospital has 862 single-patient rooms with an abundance of natural light.
+Each zone-designed room includes a vision panel that looks into the hallway visually “connecting” the patient with caregivers.

-With patient safety and best patient outcomes in mind, every aspect of the hospital’s operation will be controlled by a system of integrated digital technology.
+With patient safety and best patient outcomes in mind, every aspect of the hospital’s operation is controlled by a system of integrated digital technology.
 The new hospital has been designed to enable adaptation to future medical needs and facilitate the training requirements for medical students, residents, and fellows.
-It will have 24 surgical suites, two endoscopy suites, and 83 adult intensive care rooms.
-A library named in honor of Jack A. Pritchard, M.D., will offer a quiet place for trainees to relax and study.
+It has 24 surgical suites, two endoscopy suites, and 83 adult intensive care rooms as well as a 96-bed Level III neonatal intensive care unit.
+A library named in honor of Ob/Gyn Chairman Emeritus Jack A. Pritchard, M.D., offers a quiet place for trainees to relax and study.

 Across Medical Center Drive from the hospital, the Simmons Ambulatory Surgery Center offers state-of-the-art technology for ambulatory surgical cases.

 Outpatient Building is an outpatient facility where UT Southwestern faculty members see patients and perform day surgery.
 This seven-floor clinical center also includes full laboratory and radiology services.
 Drs.
 Schaffer, Corton, and Rahn see UT Southwestern University Hospital and Clinic patients at the Outpatient Building along with the FPMRS fellows.
-The facility is dedicated to ambulatory care services and is adjacent to St. Paul University Hospital.
+The facility is dedicated to ambulatory care services and is near Clements University Hospital.

 Anatomy Lab is an ongoing course since 2002 in pelvic anatomy and laparoscopic surgery with fresh cadaver dissection under the direction of Marlene Corton, M.D.
 It is part of the educational curriculum in gynecologic surgery at the UT Southwestern Ob/Gyn Residency Program.
 The course was incorporated within the Urogynecology resident block rotation and involves residents and FPMRS fellows.